+Portfolio Managers:

-Portfolio Managers: Richard A. Hocker, Founder, Director, Chief Investment Officer and Chief Executive Officer of the Advisor.
+Richard A. Hocker, Chief Executive Officer and Director of the Advisor.
 He has managed the Fund since inception in 2015.

-Eric J. Green, CFA, Senior Managing Partner and Director of Research of the Advisor.
+Eric J. Green, CFA, Chief Investment Officer of Equity, Senior Portfolio Manager, and Senior Managing Partner of the Advisor.
 He has managed the Fund since inception in 2015.

-Joseph C. Maguire, CFA, Partner and Senior Portfolio Manager of the Advisor.
+Joseph C. Maguire, CFA, Director of Research, Chair of the Equity Risk Committee, Senior Portfolio Manager, and Senior Managing Partner of the Advisor.
 He has managed the Fund since inception in 2015.

-The minimum initial investment for Institutional Class shares is \$100,000.
+The minimum initial investment for Institutional Class shares is \$10,000.
 The minimum initial investment for Investor Class shares is \$2,500 (\$1,000 for IRA accounts and accounts in connection with the Automatic Investment Plan).